atjohnfeng/Array-Match/README.md

 2) Restart any level in which the player made a mistake.
 3) Select any level.
 4) View instructions for cards.
+5) Keep their progress upon closing the browser.

 In addition, this project will include: